vivliostyle/vfm/spec/vfm.md

 # Vivliostyle Flavored Markdown: Working Draft

-Draft of Vivliostyle Flavored Markdown (VFM), a custom Markdown syntax specialized in book authoring.
+Vivliostyle Flavored Markdown (VFM), a Markdown syntax optimized for book authoring.
+It is standardized and published for Vivliostyle and its sibling projects.

 ## Principles

+1. Open discussion - steadily improving through open discussions and feedback from the vast community.
+1. Provides reference implementation for parsing and converting VFM to HTML, allowing other non-Vivliostyle projects to use this syntax for their own purposes.

 ### VFM

-1. Rule of least surprise.
+1. Rule of least surprise
-   1. Should be lined and matched to another Markdown syntax.
+   - Should be lined and matched to another Markdown syntax.
 1. **Not intended** to be a superset/subset of either CommonMark or GFM.
 1. Backward compatible syntax (should not be incorrectly rendered in Markdown editor like Typora).